 export API_KEY=<YOUR_API_KEY> export API_URL=https://api.twelvelabs.io/v1.1

 Once you've created an index, you can upload a video.
-When the video has finished uploading, the API service will automatically create a rich set of vectors containing all the information it needs to perform fast, semantic, accurate, and scalable searches.
+When the video has finished uploading, the platform will automatically create a rich set of video embeddings containing all the information it needs to perform fast and accurate semantic searches.
 Follow the steps in the guide below to upload a video.